every card game deserves scryfall, but especially this one

 browser compatability

-Browser compat on this project is 'it works on my machine', and my machine runs recent firefox.
-I also sometimes check that it's not totally broken in Chrome, which gets me all the chromium-based browsers too.
+Browser compat on this project is 'it works on my machine', and my machine runs recent Firefox.
+I also sometimes check that it's not totally broken in Chrome, which should generalize to all the chromium based browsers too (Edge, Opera, Brave, etc).

-(May IE6 rot in the depths of whichever hell has rightly claimed it.)
+(May IE6 and it's lineage rot in the depths of whichever hell has rightly claimed them.)

 credits